tssdavey/k8s-security/checklist.md

 # How to secure your k8s clusters in the real world

-It's not about if things go wrong - it's about what you do when they do.
-# Defence in Depth
+This is a non-exhaustive checklist of things you can do to secure your k8s clusters.

 ## Attack surface
 * Your nodes.
     * If you're running k8s yourself put your nodes in a private subnet.
 Configure load balancers / firewalls to allow traffic in and out of your subnet.